AditiPrasanth/Projects/README.md

 # Projects
-few projects done by me at college
+few projects done by me while in college